 Communication 18.
 Select communication strategies for different audiences and sectors 19.
-Communicate audience-appropriate public health content, both in writing and through oral presentation 20.
-Describe the importance of cultural competence in communicating public health content Interprofessional Practice 21.
-Perform effectively on interprofessional teams Systems Thinking 22.
-Apply systems thinking tools to a public health issue
+Communicate audience-appropriate public health content, both in writing and through oral presentation to a non-academic, non-peer audience with attention to factors such as literacy and health literacy 20.
+Describe the importance of cultural humility in communicating public health content Interprofessional Practice 21.
+Integrate perspectives from other sectors and/or professions to promote and advance population health Systems Thinking 22.
+Apply a systems thinking tool to visually represent a public health issue in a format other than standard narrative